opeeyum/CS_Subjects/COA/1_Basics_COA.md

 ## Architecture VS Organisation
  ### Architecture
-  - Conceptual design & fundamental oprational structure.
+  - Architecture means Conceptual design & fundamental operational structure of a computer system.
     - What type of components (i.e CPU, RAM, ROM etc.) will be having in a system?
     - Specifying functionality of each mentioned components.
     - Specifying CPU design i.e Block diagram of CPU, Pin diagram of cpu and working of CPU and most importantly Instructions that a cpu can take, Addressing Modes & Data format.